GoLangPhilly/presentations/README.md

 We use the issue tracker to schedule future talks.
 Share what you have learned with the group.
 You don't need to be an expert to present.

-Fork to add your talk under a yyyy-mm\title folder then submit a PR.
+Fork to add your talk under a yyyymm\title folder then submit a PR.